Aeroluna/LunaCoopMod/README.md

 ## Han & Horner

+- Added Ordnance Towers that can be built by SCVs.
+  - These are flying defensive structures with long-range attacks.
+  - Spawns up to 4 Valkyries that fly around and defend the area.
+    - Valkyries have 100 hp and their own long-range missile attack.
+  - Can use Nano-Repair ability to heal mech units.
+  - Can detect cloaked units.
+  - Can use Tactical Jump ability to reposition.

+Han & Horner are missing a defensive structure to deal with ground, so why not make it something cool like the scrapped Ordnance Tower?
+These are very expensive but can defend a large area.

+- Added P4: Sky Sovereigns
+  - Advantage:
+   - Precision Strike cooldown reduced by 50%.
+   - Call in the Fleet duration increased by 100%.
+  - Disadvantage:
+    - Precision Strikes can not be manually targeted, instead automatically targeting enemies near Ordnance Towers and Call in the Fleet.
+    - Call in the Fleet attack speed reduced by 50%.

+Defensive prestige!
+This prestige lets Precision Strikes be spammed defensively but in return, they can't be easily be used offensively.

 - Increased visual scale of Assault Galleons by 20%.
 - Increased life of Assault Galleons from 500 to 750.
 - Reduced Assault Galleon limit from 5 to 4.